Certified Mail 101: Everything You Need to Know About Certified Mail

 There are a couple advantages to this option.
 It’s cheaper than the hardcopy return receipt, and you don’t have to worry about it potentially getting lost in the mail on its way back to you.

-Certified Mail Restricted Delivery: Restricted Delivery allows the mailer to direct delivery of certified mail only to the addressee or an authorized agent.
+Restricted Delivery allows the mailer to direct delivery of certified mail only to the addressee or an authorized agent.
 This means the article can be received by only the specified recipient or someone who has been authorized following the USPS guidelines.
 The Return Receipt or Electronic Return Receipt extra service can be used in conjunction with these extra services if the sender would like to receive a copy of the recipient’s signature.

-Certified Mail Adult Signature Required: Adult Signature Required allows the mailer to direct delivery of certified mail only to an adult (an individual who is 21 years of age or older).
+Adult Signature Required allows the mailer to direct delivery of certified mail only to an adult (an individual who is 21 years of age or older).
 The Return Receipt or Electronic Return Receipt extra service can be used in conjunction with these extra services if the sender would like to receive a copy of the recipient’s signature.

-Certified Mail Adult Signature Restricted Delivery: Adult Signature Restricted Delivery allows the mailer to direct delivery of certified mail only to a specific addressee or authorized agent who is 21 years of age or older.
+Adult Signature Restricted Delivery allows the mailer to direct delivery of certified mail only to a specific addressee or authorized agent who is 21 years of age or older.
 If the specific individual is not 21 years of age or older, the mail piece will be returned to sender.
 The Return Receipt or Electronic Return Receipt extra service can be used in conjunction with these extra services if the sender would like to receive a copy of the recipient’s signature.

 When is it used?